-Equity vs Debt Investment
+Equity Vs. Debt Investment

 Alternatively, debt investments are considered loans and are acquired against existing company assets.
-Companies agree to pay the total of the loan back to the investor, along with all interest accrued at a fixed rate, over time.
+Startups agree to pay the total of the loan back to the investor, along with all interest accrued at a fixed rate, over time.
 While debt investments typically carry less risk and can be fulfilled quickly, equity has the potential for greater long-term profits.

 Types of Investors

-- Venture capitalists – Venture capitalists, either individually or as part of a VC firm, often offer the highest amounts of funding to startups in their Series A, B or C rounds of funding.
+Venture capitalists, either individually or as part of a VC firm, often offer the highest amounts of funding to startups in their Series A, B or C rounds of funding.
 VCs typically take the most scrutiny when it comes to investing, considering everything from the age of a company to its location, but can make the biggest difference in gaining market share.

-- Public listing – The top growing companies have the opportunity to list their organization on the stock market to sell shares, or small percentages of the company, to individual buyers in various quantities.
+The top growing companies have the opportunity to list their organization on the stock market to sell shares, or small percentages of the company, to individual buyers in various quantities.
 These buyers then assume the risk of those shares having a fluctuating valuation over time and can sell their shares to other individuals at virtually any point.

-- Invoice discounters – Invoice discounters enable growing businesses to make ends meet in the moment, providing advances on a percentage of the businesses’ invoices.
+Invoice discounters enable growing businesses to make ends meet in the moment, providing advances on a percentage of the businesses’ invoices.
 They provide these advances for a fee and apply interest to the provided funds.
 Some invoice discounters will even manage the company’s debtor book so the organization can prioritize its growth.

 Many founders can find sources of funding through government grant programs meant to aid in innovative company growth.
 Grant money generally comes without the need for a return or equity provided but can be limited to specific groups and categories.

-How Do Investors Get Paid Back?
+How Do Investors Make Money?

 Equity investors are not paid back by the company.
-Instead, equity investors own a percentage of the company and have the opportunity to sell their shares at a later time, either on the public stock market, to other investors, or to an acquiring company during an acquisition.
+Instead, equity investors own a percentage of the company and have the opportunity to sell their shares at a later time, either on the public stock market, to other investors or to an acquiring company during an acquisition.
 These investors benefit from a company raising its valuation over time and accept the loss of their investment if a company fails.

 Debt investors expect that a company will pay the entirety of the loan back, along with all interest accrued, over a set period.
 If a company fails to do so, the collections process will begin and company owners may be forced to pay more.
 If a company lacks the assets to pay a loan at the time of liquidation, bankruptcy proceedings may begin and the lender may seize a portion of the remaining company assets.

-What is a Fair Percentage For an Investor?
+What Is a Fair Percentage for an Investor?

 How to Find Investors

-- How to find angel investors – Like many facets of business, the best way to attract angel investors is through networking.
+Like many facets of business, the best way to attract angel investors is through networking.
 Whether it’s getting in touch with connections made over the years, being recommended to an angel by somebody else, or online methods such as apps or networking websites, angel investors can be found in a variety of places.
 Having a presence in an accelerator or incubator can also be a natural way to attract angel investors where they are already looking.

 An exit strategy ensures that the value of the business stays protected during its transition.
 It also ensures that management and employees are set up for success during the transition, and that founders can receive a source of income if remaining with the company.
 All of this means that it is essential for exit strategies to be revisited often and with all stakeholders aligned in their goals before moving forward.

 Exit Strategy Examples

-- Merger exit strategy – A merger occurs when two companies join to form a larger company and principal members, including the owners, remain involved in the new company.
+A merger occurs when two companies join to form a larger company and principal members, including the owners, remain involved in the new company.
 Owners of each former company will have joint ownership of the new company.
 Though owners of the merging companies become owners of the newly formed company, this is still considered an exit strategy because the two separate companies no longer exist.

-- Acquisition exit strategy – Smaller companies are often acquired by larger corporations, rather than joining in a merger.
+Smaller companies are often acquired by larger corporations, rather than joining in a merger.
 The acquiring company becomes the owner of all company assets and outstanding debts, including the fulfillment of existing investments, and buys the owner out of their company equity entirely.
 If being acquired by a publicly-traded company, owners may be presented with shares of the acquiring company and a lump-sum payment or even a salaried position within the acquiring company.
 Any combination of these factors can be worked out in an acquisition agreement and the corporation may choose to keep the newly acquired company alive under its umbrella or dissolve it and incorporate its assets into its existing products.

-- Private sale exit strategy – Private sales are agreements between two parties in which the company’s owners agree to pass ownership on to somebody else.
+Private sales are agreements between two parties in which the company’s owners agree to pass ownership on to somebody else.
 This most often occurs when a small business owner decides to retire or move on from the business for any reason and would like to see the business continue.
 Buyers may propose a private sale at random and have no connection to the owner, but often, those looking to privately purchase a company are current employees, friends or family members who are approached by the owner rather than approaching them.
 Many owners in these scenarios will agree to finance the sale and allow the purchaser to put some capital down while paying the outstanding balance of the agreement over time.

 An IPO sets the price at which shares of a company can be purchased by the general public on the first day they are released.
 Investors with equity retain all of their shares and the company's owners retain a set number of shares while the rest are made publically available.
 The feasibility and price of an IPO are decided with the influence of all stakeholders, investment banks, the Security and Exchange Commission (SEC) and the company’s financial records.